sjbylo/lab-ocp4/workshop/content/exercises/40-source-to-image.md

 ---
 That is the end of the exercise.

-In this exercise you build the application and tested it.
+In this exercise you built the application and tested it.

 ---